Unmesh-Kumar/rag_chatbot/README.md

 - Sources: Angel One Support Website + Insurance PDFs/DOCX
 - Returns `"I don't know"` if question is not answerable
 - Beautiful chat UI using TailwindCSS
-- Displays full conversation history (until page refresh)
+- Stores full conversation history in localstorage so will work even after tab closure and across multiple tabs
+- Has clear chat button in case one wants to start from beginning
+- Makes use of other conversation to answer like a human

 ## 🛠️ Setup Instructions